National Research Survey · The Lab · Est. 2024

 Dr. Nikki Harding, Ed.D.

+CEO and Founder, Inclusive Leadership Lab.
 24 years in special education as a teacher, building leader, and director.
 Doctoral work focused on educator development and IEP quality.
-Parent of a child with Down syndrome, who has sat on both sides of the IEP table.
+Parent of a child with Down syndrome.
+Has sat on both sides of the IEP table and brought both perspectives into this research.

 Co-Investigator